 The Mary Poppins Books and Pamela's Later Life

 Pamela's intense interest in myths and hidden meanings stayed with her throughout her life.
-She spent some time studying with George Gurdjieff, a spiritual teacher, and also stayed with a Navajo Indian tribe in the United States.
-She said that the tribe gave her a secret name which she promised never to reveal.
-In 1976 when she was in New York she wrote for Parabola, a new age journal.
+She studied with George Gurdjieff, a spiritual teacher, and also stayed with a Navajo Indian tribe in the United States.
+She said that the tribe gave her a secret name that she promised never to reveal.
+In 1976, she lived in New York and wrote for Parabola, a new age journal.
 Her love of myth and mystery is evident in parts of the Mary Poppins story.